milliecandie/portfolio/README.md

-# portfolio
 # Millicent Makokha's Portfolio

 Welcome to my personal portfolio website!
 I am **Millicent Nabututu Makokha**, an aspiring Cybersecurity Specialist with a background in Journalism and Mass Communication.
 I am currently studying Software Development at **Power Learn Project Academy**.

-This portfolio showcases my journey from media to tech, highlighting my skills, projects, and passion for technology and storytelling
+This portfolio showcases my journey from media to tech, highlighting my skills, projects, and passion for technology and storytelling.
 ---

 ## 📂 Contents